ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/entropy.md

 "macros": ["MBEDTLS_NO_DEFAULT_ENTROPY_SOURCES","MBEDTLS_TEST_NULL_ENTROPY", etc.]
 ```

-<span class="warnings">The `MBEDTLS_TEST_NULL_ENTROPY` option nullifies any security provided by Mbed TLS!
-It is there exclusively for testing purposes and should never be used in production.
-It cannot be stressed enough: a library built with this option does not provide any security whatsoever!</span>
+<span class="warnings">The `MBEDTLS_TEST_NULL_ENTROPY` option nullifies the security Mbed TLS provides.
+Please use it exclusively for testing purposes and not in production.</span>